Orto Botanico dell'Università di Bari

-The Orto Botanico di APS Parco Domingo Comunità Empatica e Sostenibile – Bari, also known as the Orto Domingo, Orto dei Miracoli, and Hortus Botanicus Barensis, is a botanical garden in Bari, Apulia, Italy.
+The Orto Botanico di APS Parco Domingo Comunità Empatica e Sostenibile – Bari (in Latin: Hortus botanicus barensis), also known as the Orto Domingo, Orto dei Miracoli, and Hortus Botanicus Barensis, is a botanical garden in Bari, Apulia, Italy.
+The garden extends over an area of 11,500 m², located at via Edoardo Orabona 4 in Bari, in Apulia.
+It is open Monday through Friday mornings.

 The garden was established in 1955, opened in 1960, and in 1964 doubled in size to 11500 m2.
-It is operated by the APS Parco Domingo and is open Monday through Friday mornings.
-The site includes a greenhouse and a herbarium with about 40,000 specimens.
-The garden collections include:
+It is operated by the APS Parco Domingo.
+The site includes a greenhouse covering an area of about 145 m², a herbarium with about 40,000 specimens, a hydrophyte area, an experimental area available to researchers, a rock garden, and the Herbarium Horti Botanici Barensis, which contains about 37,000 dried plants.

+Species

+The garden collections include, among others: